 OUTLINE: Patients are randomized to 1 of 3 arms.

-ARM I: Patients receive obinutuzumab intravenously (IV) on day 1 and PI3K-delta inhibitor TGR-1202 orally (PO) daily on days 1-28.
-Treatment repeats every 28 days for up to 12 courses in the absence of disease progression or unacceptable toxicity.
+ARM I (CLOSED TO ACCRUAL): Patients receive obinutuzumab intravenously (IV) on day 1 and umbralisib orally (PO) daily on days 1-28.
+Treatment repeats every 28 days for up to 12 cycles in the absence of disease progression or unacceptable toxicity.

 ARM II: Patients receive obinutuzumab IV on day 1 and lenalidomide PO on days 1-21.
-Treatment repeats every 28 days for up to 12 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for up 12 cycles in the absence of disease progression or unacceptable toxicity.

-ARM III: Patients receive obinutuzumab IV on day 1, cyclophosphamide IV over 15 minutes on day 1, doxorubicin hydrochloride IV on day 1, vincristine sulfate IV on day 1, and prednisone PO on days 1-5.
-Treatment with obinutuzumab repeats every 21 or 28 days for up to 12 courses in the absence of disease progression or unacceptable toxicity.
-Treatment with combination chemotherapy repeats every 21 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.
+PRIOR BENDAMUSTINE-BASED CHEMOTHERAPY: Patients receive obinutuzumab IV on day 1, cyclophosphamide IV on day 1, doxorubicin IV on day 1, vincristine IV on day 1, and prednisone PO on days 1-5.
+Treatment with obinutuzumab repeats every 21 or 28 days for up to 12 cycles in the absence of disease progression or unacceptable toxicity.
+Treatment with combination chemotherapy repeats every 21 days for 6 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for 3 years.

 - Patients must have follicular lymphoma (grade I, II or IIIa) confirmed at initial diagnosis and at relapse with identifiable fludeoxyglucose F-18 (FDG) avid disease on PET/CT; patients that have involvement with large cell lymphoma are not eligible

 - Patients must have a whole body or limited whole body PET/CT scan performed within 42 days prior to registration